andela-cnwankwo/document-management-system/README.md

 ## Collaboration
 To contribute to this application;
-- Fork the project repository from [here](https://github.com/andela-cnwankwo/document-management-system).
+- Clone this repository by running the command on the terminal: `git clone https://github.com/andela-cnwankwo/document-management-system.git`
 - Create a new branch and make your desired contributions
 - Push to github and open a pull request.

+## Contributors
+- Ethan Nwankwo